 Some other events take place in September in various locations near Florence.
 These are places a that can make a good day trip from Florence to experience a bit of real Tuscan tradition.

 FESTA DELL’UVA, IMPRUNETA– Impruneta is a small town set just outside Florence on the way to the wine region of the Chianti.
 Every weekend in September it hosts a Grape Festival that attracts lot of attention.
 Events include: a cooking competition, concerts, and an exhibition dedicated to the fiaschi.
-The grand finale is on Sunday 30th September with a music concert and various grape-themed shows organised by the town’s districts (official site in italian).
+The grand finale is on the last Sunday of September (this year it’ll be on the 2nd October 2022) with a music concert and various grape-themed shows organised by the town’s districts (official site in Italian).

 Is September a good time to visit Florence?
 What is the weather like?